 Board Oversight, Leadership & Accountability.
-The Board plays an important role in overseeing the Company's strategy, succession planning and risk management activities.
-The Board chooses independent Directors to serve as Chairman of the Board and as chairs of the Board's committees.
+The Board plays an important role in overseeing the Company's strategy, succession planning and risk management activities, both at the Board level and through its standing committees.
+The Board chooses independent Directors - not the CEO - to serve as Chairman of the Board and as chairs of the Board's committees.
 Our governance practices provide for Board accountability to shareholders in several ways, including through practices related to election of Directors, shareholders' ability to call special meetings of the Board, and voting requirements to amend the Company's charter and bylaws.

 The Board proactively reviews and enhances our Company's corporate governance framework to best support our Company and align with market best practices.
-Board Composition, Evaluation & Engagement.
-Our Board's composition and evaluation process is guided by several factors, including skill set and experience, diversity, tenure, and refreshment and succession planning.
-The Board annually evaluates its Directors' skills, backgrounds and experience, as well as the independence of its Directors to ensure that a substantial majority of the Board consists of independent Directors.
-To promote strong Board engagement, we limit the number of public company boards of directors (including our Company) on which our Directors may serve.